-There are three San Francisco labor laws that generally apply to all employers with employees performing work in the city: Health Care Security Ordinance, Paid Sick Leave Ordinance, and Minimum Wage Ordinance.
+There are three San Francisco labor laws that currently apply to all employers with employees performing work in the city: Health Care Security Ordinance, Paid Sick Leave Ordinance, and Minimum Wage Ordinance.
+A fourth will become operative on January 1, 2014.
 For more information on each of these labor laws, please click on the links below.

 Health Care Security Ordinance